ArshavineRoy/superheroes/README.md

 ### POST /hero_powers

-This route should create a new `HeroPower` that is associated with an existing `Power` and `Hero`.
-It should accept an object with the following properties in the body of the request:
+This route creates a new `HeroPower` associated with an existing `Power` and `Hero`.
+Accepts an object with the following properties in the body of the request:

 ```json